9.2.4 |

 anarchy finds a block of marble and starts to carve it into a

-certain shape.
-Having the illusion that it has become a work of art,
+Being convinced that it has become a work of art

-'e points at it and tells a passer-by
+'e points at it and says to an

-"this is my sculpture".
-The other person then points at the same thing
+The other person then points at the same thing and replies, "This piece

-and says "this piece of marble belongs to humankind" (or, if 'e is a
+of marble belongs to humankind" (or, if 'e is a savage, "to mankind").

-is the owner of the object regarded as a sculpture (and, maybe,
+words: that 'e is the owner of the object regarded as a sculpture (and,

 a material substance (which is certainly a corporeal thing).